ogri-la/strongbox/README.md

 An addon manager is 'maintained' if it has seen an update in 12 months.

+When an addon manager requires the *separate* installation of other software like Python or Java or NPM or GTK/QT etc, or requires compilation or similar, then it gets the big fat caveat asterisk '**\***'.

 See [comrades.csv](comrades.csv) for a complete list.

 ### Maintained